-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
-Enroll in the new Medicare health plan.
-You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
+If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan. • Enroll in the new Medicare health plan.
+You will automatically be disenrolled from our plan when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
 Original Medicare without a separate Medicare prescription drug plan.
 Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug Send us a written request to disenroll Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1- 800-MEDICARE (1-800-633-4227), 24 coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
-See the "Do you have to pay the Part D 'late enrollment penalty"? portion in the "What you pay for your prescription drugs" section of this booklet for more information about the late enrollment penalty.
+You can also contact Medicare, at 1- 800-MEDICARE (1-800-633-4227), 24

+This is what you should do: If you would like to switch from our plan to: coverage, you may need to hours a day, 7 days a week, and ask to be pay a late enrollment penalty disenrolled.
+TTY users should call 1if you join a Medicare drug 877-486-2048. plan later.
+See the "Do you have to pay the Part D 'late You will be disenrolled from our plan enrollment penalty'? portion when your coverage in Original in the "What you pay for Medicare begins. your prescription drugs" section of this booklet for more information about the late enrollment penalty.